 The nature of political and civic life in America is changing, in part due to digital communications tools, social media, and the internet.
 Today, citizens are more often communicating with and influencing each other outside of traditional political and social structures.

 Think of blogs, Twitter, YouTube videos, podcasts, and a host of other activities through which people share their opinions while becoming engaged in their communities and seeking to effect change.

-Digital media are playing a crucial role in the trend by opening up new avenues for communication as well as new opportunities for people to connect.
+Digital media play a crucial role in the trend by opening up new avenues for communication as well as new opportunities for people to connect.

-The MacArthur Research Network on Youth and Participatory Politics is exploring the nature and extent of young people's involvement in this phenomenon and how it influences their engagement with participatory politics.
+The MacArthur Research Network on Youth and Participatory Politics explored the nature and extent of young people's involvement in this phenomenon and how it influences their engagement with participatory politics.

 Young people merit special attention because their civic and political commitment is the lowest of all demographic groups, judged by traditional standards.
 Clearly, that raises concern for a democratic government that depends on citizen engagement.

 At the same time, young people seem to be seeking greater influence and voice in social issues through digital media.
 This raises the prospect that new media can become a bridge to young people's involvement with politics and other democratic institutions.

 The YPP network's work aimed to elucidate a new paradigm of what it means to be civically engaged and what it means to be a citizen in the 21st century for a new generation of Americans.